|frangles > Flutonia > Skip > Writer's Bricks||<

 "Yes!
 Dear Yanni!
 We've really, actually been here for over a year.
 Or at least one of us, anyway.
 Would that be me?
 Or you, Mr. Flick?
 I don't suppose it was Skip, unless being the newest to join us is the equivalent of being the oldest, factoring the idea of infinity bending backwards on itself and ending up where it began, and that being the oldest and first to join a group is vaugely arguably impossible because you can join anybody if you're the first of your group.
 Whoever it was -- if it was anyone -- why the hell did they put up a Mobile version of Frangles before we even wrapped up here?
 It's not going to make any sense!
 I was supposed to explain all of Frangles this very brick.
 Who the hell wants to read a portable version of total unexplained !@#$.
 Did we really ramble nonsensically for that long?
 Wait, where the hell are my ADHD medications?
 Do you guys want some?
 Where's my motorcycle...?"
 Squash began looking all around him despite there being absolutely nothing that could possibly be holding up a bottle of anything at all, let alone a motorcycle.
 His attention whipped back to the issue at hand just as suddenly as if it was a perfect distraction from his impossible main task of finding a motorcycle that didn't appear to exist.
 "Alright, let's wrap my motor--err, let's wrap all this up!"

-Squash looked deeply upward as if up toward the core of heaven or through really really really long column of text, whatever the relation between the two (if any).
+Squash looked deeply upward as if toward the core of heaven, or a really really really long column of text, whatever the relation between the two (if any).
 Then he slowly nodded downward as if a claustrophobic pyro afraid of heights pressed for time stuck in a slowly exploding elevator shaft.
 Skip got the vicious, unarguable impression that the story was about to begin going on for a long, long, long time: at the least, indefinitely, and at the worst, forever (or worse).
-The whole room or building or field or limbo or whatever the hell they were seemed to sense the danger, and being still not too fleshed out, decided it had the skill, means, and whim to do something about the whole ordeal.
+The whole room or building or field or limbo or wherever the hell they were seemed to sense the danger, and being still not too fleshed out, decided it had the skill, means, and whim to do something about the whole ordeal.
 It flushed and twirled and uber-hurled; it span and swam and flashed and thrashed.
 It did lots of general and vague things, and things to do with those things, then things just about but not quite vague as those things, and then did things just a bit less vague than those things, then accelerated its rate of un-vagueness until its occupants were sure it was about to start becoming something fully and entirely mundane, particular, tangible, corporeal, and most importantly, describable.

 "Shit.
 Shitshitshitshit.
 It's here," Squash announced with hell-cold terror.